-Verkamp's Visitor Center features interpretive exhibits that tell the story of Grand Canyon Village, a Grand Canyon Conservancy Park Store, an information desk staffed by Grand Canyon Conservancy staff, and, during the summer, park ranger-led activities.
+Verkamp's Visitor Center features interpretive exhibits that tell the story of Grand Canyon Village, a Grand Canyon Conservancy Park Store, an information desk staffed by Grand Canyon Conservancy staff, and park ranger-led activities during the summer months.

 A water filling station is located outside of the building next to the canyon rim, and a public restroom is available behind the Visitor Center.